Creating a relational database

 This will stop the database from being able to be deleted without a second step.

-If you want to delete your database, raise a PR to set it to false
+If you want to delete your database, raise a PR to set deletion_protection

 (step one), and then raise another PR to remove your database (step two).